pulumi/docs/content/docs/intro/concepts/programming-model.md

 ##### Authoring a New Component

-To author your own new component, either in a program or in a reusable library, create a subclass of [pulumi.ComponentResource].
+To author your own new component, either in a program or in a reusable library, create a subclass of {{< pulumi-componentresource >}}.
 Inside of its constructor, you will chain to the base constructor, passing its type string, name, arguments, and options.
 Also inside of its constructor, you will allocate any child resources, passing the [`parent`](#parent) option as appropriate to ensure component children are parented correctly.

 Here's a simple component example: